 Dino exhibit?
 Oh, that.
 I should probably talk to Michael and let him know that I saw his exhibit a week ago.

 "Ah, still working the kinks out.
 We'd better get you guys back.
 Come on."
-I'd rather not have to explain to you how I can fight Tyrannodrones so well and why I'm not afraid of them.
+I'd rather not meet more of our new friends and have to explain to you how I can fight Tyrannodrones so well and why I'm not afraid of them.

 He stopped when he noticed the lack of footsteps behind him.
 The teens were whispering amongst themselves a few feet back.
-Okay, so the chances they either fought Tyrannodrones or found the gems, or both, just increased significantly.
+Subtle, the teenagers were not.

 "You guys coming?"

-As he dropped them off back at the school a little over fifteen minutes later (none of the teens commented on his increased speed on the return trip), he said, "It's been a little over an hour since school ended, so you should be able to catch the late bus home, if you need to."
+As he dropped them off back at the school, much sooner than he should have, he said, "It's been a little over an hour since school ended, so you should be able to catch the late bus home, if you need to."

 He opened the door to his home and gave his living room a cursory glance.
 Nothing out of place, that was good.
 Allowing the door to swing shut behind him, he opened his briefcase and pulled out his laptop.
 Checking the sensors around his home revealed that there had been no intruders, not even animals.

-He pulled down the jaw of one of his favorite dinosaur models and the rug and floorboards rose up.
+He pulled down the jaw of one of his favourite dinosaur models and the rug and floorboards rose up.

 Home sweet Dinolair.
 First things first, check the morphers.